StanEffy/expat/ADMIN_2FA_GUIDE.md

 1. Go to `/login` on the frontend
 2. Sign in with your admin credentials
-3. After successful login, you'll be automatically redirected to `/management` (admin panel)
+3. After successful login, you'll be automatically redirected to the admin panel (default path: `/app-console`, configurable via `VITE_ADMIN_PANEL_PATH`)

 ### Step 2: Automatic 2FA Setup Prompt